Shavy Babicka: Mangasport

 Babicka began his senior career in his native Gabon with Mangasport.

 Kiyovu

 From 2018 to 2021, he played in Rwanda with Kiyovu.

 Aris Limassol

-On 5 August 2021, he transferred to the Cypriot club Aris Limassol, together with his compatriot Alex Moucketou-Moussounda.
-He scored 4 goals and made 6 assists in the 2021-22 season in Cyprus, and was nominated as one of the best attacking players of the season.
+On 5 August 2021, Babicka transferred to the Cypriot club Aris Limassol, together with his compatriot Alex Moucketou-Moussounda.
+He scored four goals and made six assists in the 2021–22 season in Cyprus, and was nominated as one of the best attacking players of the season.

+Toulouse

+On 14 January 2024, Aris Limassol announced Babicka's transfer to French club Toulouse for a fee of €2.75 million, which was the record high fee received by Aris.

+Red Star Belgrade

+On 2 August 2025, Red Star Belgrade announced that had reached an agreement with Babicka on a three-year deal, with an option for one more year.

 International career

-Babicka was called up to the Gabon National Team for a set of 2023 Africa Cup of Nations qualification matches in June 2022.
+Babicka was called up to the Gabon national team for a set of 2023 Africa Cup of Nations qualification matches in June 2022.
 He debuted with Gabon in a 1–0 win over DR Congo on 3 June 2022, scoring the game-winning goal.